nirajsonawane/SwaggerWithSpringBoot/README.md

 # SwaggerWithSpringBoot
 **Note:** The focus of project is to show integration of Spring Boot with Swagger and generate documentation.
-Please ignore the other importent accepts are application such as Thread Safety,Exception Handling,Logging etc.
+Please ignore the implementation of other important aspects of application such as Thread Safety,Exception Handling,Logging etc.